-Guidance regarding suspicion can be found in the IOMFIU Guidance.
+Guidance regarding suspicion can be found in the IOMFIU Guidance for making SARS and the FIU Guidance Note regarding "suspicion" as perwith POCA and ATCA.

 Where a relevant person identifies suspicious activity they must comply with the requirements of paragraphs 13(3) and 26.